Scarcity marketing is nothing new, but the big question is, does it actually work?

 What is Scarcity Marketing?

 Scarcity marketing involves conveying to potential customers that they may miss out on a great deal if they don’t buy now.
-FOMO (fear of missing out) can be a strong persuader for selling products.

-Of course, that FOMO may be well-founded and grounded in reality.
-There may only be X units of a product left, or there may only be that number of units available at the listed price, and when stock replenishment happens, the price point may be higher than now.
+There may be only X units of a product left, or only that many units may be available at the listed price, and when stock replenishment occurs, the price point may be higher than it is now.

-The idea of scarcity marketing is to act as a catalyst for instant purchasing decisions
+The idea of scarcity marketing is to act as a catalyst for instant purchasing decisions.

 If it’s not a tactic that you have previously employed, there are two big questions you will likely be asking.
 The first is whether scarcity marketing works.